fpco/ide-backend/setup/SETUP.md

 * For ghc 7.4 install

-  - Branch "ide-backend-experimental" of ghc (see instructions below)
+  - Branch "ide-backend-experimental-74" of ghc (see instructions below)
   - ide-backend/vendor/binary (binary-ide-backend)
     (make sure to ghc-pkg hide binary-ide-backend)